Beny Wahyudi

-Beny Wahyudi (can also be spelled as Benny Wahyudi, born 20 March 1986) is an Indonesian professional footballer who plays as a full-back for Liga 2 club Deltras.
+Beny Wahyudi (born 20 March 1986) is an Indonesian former footballer who plays as a right-back.
+Currently he is the assistant coach of Persekam Metro.

 Career

 Beny have been playing with the national squad since 2010.
 Shortly after another failure for the Indonesian team to win the 2016 AFF Championship, Beny, together with Boaz Solossa announced their intention for retirement from the national squad, citing due to the failure as well for their age factor.
 However, Boaz still disclosed his intention to retire, saying he want to discuss the matter with his family first while celebrating Christmas in his hometown of Sorong.
 Beny officially retired from the national team on 29 December 2016.